AudienseCo/mcp-audiense-demand/README.md

 # 🏆 Audiense Demand MCP Server
 [![smithery badge](https://smithery.ai/badge/@AudienseCo/mcp-audiense-demand)](https://smithery.ai/server/@AudienseCo/mcp-audiense-demand)

-This server, based on the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol), allows **Claude** or any other MCP-compatible client to interact with your [Audiense Demand](https://www.audiense.com/) account.
+This server, based on the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol), allows **Claude** or any other MCP-compatible client to interact with your [Audiense Demand](https://www.audiense.com/products/demand-intelligence) account.
 It provides tools to create and analyze demand reports, track entity performance, and gain insights across different channels and countries.

+This MCP server is designed to work with the Audiense Demand API and requires valid authentication credentials.
+Please note:

+## ⚠️ Disclaimer

+- This is a Work In Progress project, so the configuration might vary in the short term, as well as the project's own existence.
+- This server is intended for use with official Audiense Demand accounts only
+- The Auth0 Client ID must be from the Demand App Frontend (other client IDs are not authorized)
+- Access and refresh tokens contain sensitive information and should be kept secure
+- API usage is subject to Audiense's terms of service and rate limits

 ---